← All guides

 YouTube transcripts for students

 A recorded lecture is a wall of audio.
 A transcript is something you can read, search, quote, and study.
-Here's how to turn the videos on your syllabus into notes that actually work — and the first 25 each month are free, no account.
+Here's how to turn the videos on your syllabus into notes that actually work — and the first 3 each month are free with no account — 25 with a free one.

 Why read instead of rewatch